 An example of such wicking material is propylene or silk.
 The second layer should have a little wicking property while retaining some air to keep you warm.
 The primary need for layering is to keep you warm, but in case you become too hot, you can take off a layer or two to maintain a pleasant temperature.

 Cover Your Extremes (Hand, Feet, And Head).

 The hands, feet, and head are most susceptible to cold and may go numb due to lack of circulation.
 Exposure to these parts of the body can cause the body to lose heat through them.
-Therefore there must be careful selection of gloves, socks, hats, and even running shoes.
+Therefore there must be a careful selection of gloves, socks, hats, and even running shoes.